Kyverno CLI

 The test declaration consists of three (optionally four) parts:

-1. The policies element which lists one or more policies to be applied.
+element which lists one or more policies to be applied. - The

-2. The resources element which lists one or more resources to which the policies are applied.
+element which lists one or more resources to which the policies are applied. - The

-3. The results element which declares the expected results.
+element which declares the expected results. - The

 The test command executes a test declaration by applying the policies to the resources and comparing the results with the expected results.
 The test passes if the actual results match the expected results.